moha-tah/lvmh-careers-cli/README.md

 # LVMH Careers CLI

-A simple CLI made with Commander and Ink to access and store offers from LVMH Careers platform.
+A simple CLI made with Node.js, TypeScript, Commander and Ink to access and store offers from LVMH Careers platform.

 You can: